pdiegmann/copilot-study/crawler/docs/error-handling.md

 # Error Handling

-Crawlz is designed for resilience and transparency, providing detailed diagnostics and robust error recovery throughout the crawling process.
+"Crawler" is designed for resilience and transparency, providing detailed diagnostics and robust error recovery throughout the crawling process.

 ## Error Types